 The UNLIMITED SAMGYUPSAL meal comes with soup, unlimited side dishes, rice, and lettuce.

-Their broth is composed of a light konbu, enoki mushrooms, and assorted seafood(crabs, shrimps, mussels, and clams).
+Their broth is composed of light konbu, enoki mushrooms, and assorted seafood(crabs, shrimps, mussels, and clams).

 Sinsun has the best quality of meat we’ve had, as compared to, other korean restaurants.

-- QUALITY OF FOOD: They have generous serving of premium quality meat (especially the beef), Vegetables are fresh and broth is highly delectable
+- QUALITY OF FOOD: They have a generous serving of premium quality meat (especially the beef), Vegetables are fresh and the broth is highly delectable

 - BAD CUSTOMER SERVICE: Lack of knowledge of the menu, no rapport, and very slow service.
 They need to improve their order taking process and communication between wait staffs